Bayer-Group/GeospatialKit/README.md

 What is GeospatialKit?

-GeospatialKit is an extension to [GeospatialSwift](https://github.com/MonsantoCo/GeospatialSwift) which adds support for cocoa functionaity.
+GeospatialKit is an extension to [GeospatialSwift](https://github.com/MonsantoCo/GeospatialSwift) which adds support for cocoa functionality.

 A GeoJsonObject can now be projected as an image or zoomed and rendered to a map.